Haideri Submits Resolution In NA To Condemn Khuzdar Press Club President’s Murder - UrduPoint

 Haideri Submits Resolution In NA To Condemn Khuzdar Press Club President’s Murder

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th May, 2024) Jamiat Ulema-e-Islam-Fazl (JUI-F) Secretary General Maulana Abdul Ghafoor Haideri on Wednesday submitted a resolution with the National Assembly Secretariat calling for denouncing the tragic killing of Khuzdar Press Club President Maulana Siddique Mengal.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th May, 2024) Jamiat Ulema-e-Islam-Fazl (JUI-F) Secretary General Maulana Abdul Ghafoor Haideri has submitted a resolution with the National Assembly Secretariat calling for denouncing the tragic killing of Khuzdar Press Club President Maulana Siddique Mengal.

 The JUI-F leader, while drawing the House’s attention towards the heinous crime, underscored that the CCTV footage depicted the assailants' daredevil attack and their subsequent escape.